SRCH2/srch2-ngn/documentation/docs/advanced.md

 In the [basic tutorial](index.md), we showed how to send a search *beaty ame* to the SRCH2 engine.
-By default, the engine uses the space delimiter to tokenize the string to multiple keywords ('beaty' and 'ame').
-It treats the last keyword ('ame') as a prefix condition, and other keywords (e.g., 'beaty') as complete keywords.
+By default, the engine uses the space delimiter to tokenize the string to multiple keywords ("beaty" and "ame").
+It treats the last keyword ("ame") as a prefix condition, and other keywords (e.g., "beaty") as complete keywords.
 By default, the engine supports fuzzy search by allowing one typo for every three characters in a keyword.